AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 Azure Synapse is a cloud data warehouse offering a unified experience for data preparation, data management, data warehousing, big data, and AI tasks.

-It is with this resource that we will set up the ETL pipelines and create the Lake Databases using synapse notebooks.
+It is with this resource that we will set up the ETL pipelines and create the Lake Databases using synapse notebooks with the provisoned Spark pool.

+For those of you not familiar with Microsoft Azure, the Google Cloud Platform and Amazon Web Services equivalent to Azure Synapse is Google Big Query and Amazon Athena.

 ![SynapseAnalytics](images/Azure-Synapse-Analytics.png)